nervosnetwork/docs/docs/getting-started/mine.md

 ```
 </details>

-After you changed the configuration, restart the node again (use `ckb run` command).
+**Notice:** After you changed the configuration, restart the node again (use `ckb run` command).
+Otherwise your new configuration will not take effect.

 Now you are ready to mine CKB for your own wallet.